JQIamo/pylcp/README.md

 ```
   python setup.py develop
 ```
-which does the standard thing and puts an entry for pyclp in your easy_path.pth in your python installation.
+which does the standard thing and puts an entry for `pylcp` in your `easy_path.pth` in your python installation.

 Basic Usage